 You may have heard of co-occurring disorders.
 This term describes a person who has not only a drug addiction but also a mental health disorder.
 These are two different things, but they require treatment together when a person has them both.
 A co-occurring treatment program can provide that type of help.
 Our team at Fort Behavioral Health can offer the support and guidance you need to achieve your health in this way.
-For more information about the dual diagnosis treatment options available, contact Fort Behavioral Health today at 844.332.1807.
+For more information about co-occurring disorder treatment programs, contact Fort Behavioral Health today at 844.332.1807.

 What Does a Co-Occurring Treatment Program Provide?

 During a co-occurring disorder treatment program, you and your therapists will work on both the drug or alcohol addiction you have along with mental health disorders you have.
 This may include conditions such as:

 You may not know you have a mental health disorder.
 Many people don’t but turn to drugs or alcohol as a way to self-medicate and manage the symptoms they have.
 The key goal here is to treat both conditions at the same time.
 That’s the only way to truly see long-term improvement and avoid relapse risks.

 Dual Diagnosis Treatment Focuses on Both Conditions at Once